-- Usability Issues – If the users for whom the software has been developed fail to understand or use it or there's a steep learning curve, the software will be considered to be poor quality.
+- Usability Issues – If the users for whom the software has been developed fail to understand or use it or there’s a steep learning curve, it’s considered poor quality software.
 This is often caused by a lack of communication between the front and back end teams.

 The Impact of Poor Software Quality

 In the digital world, it is impossible to overstate the adverse consequences of poor software quality.
 Today, good software is what defines a business and the quality of service it provides.
 Without a good software solution that is reliable, feature-rich, and stable, your chances of succeeding as a business are slim.
 Here are some of the major consequences of having bad software quality.